 Stay up to date on everything related to The Response by subscribing to Shareable’s weekly newsletter.
 Please make a tax-deductible donation to support this project:

-Tom Llewellyn (executive producer and host), Robert Raymond (series production, script writer, and sound design), and Juan C. Dávila (director and cinematographer of The Response film), and Shareable.
+Tom Llewellyn (executive producer and host), Robert Raymond (series production, lead script writing, and sound design), Juan C. Dávila (director and cinematographer of The Response film), and Shareable.
+All graphics created by Kane Lynch.

 Shareable, is an award-winning, nonprofit media outlet and action network which promotes people-powered solutions for the common good.
-We catalyze social change through our solutions journalism, advocacy, and campaigns.
+We catalyze social change through our solutions journalism, advocacy, consulting, and campaigns.